troclaux/notes/aws.md

     - benefits from massive economies of scale
     - trade CAPital EXpense (CAPEX) for OPerational EXpense (OPEX)
     - easily access global infrastructure
-- serverless: server doesn't requires provisioning and scaling
-  - e.g. aws lambda, azure functions, google cloud functions
 - service: a software that provides functionality and performs a task or set of tasks for your system
   - e.g. apache, nginx, postgresql, auth0
 - infrastructure: the physical or virtual resources that support the operation of a system
   - e.g. servers, storage, network, databases, etc
+- managed service: aws handles maintenance and scaling, but you still configure some infrastructure components
+- fully managed service: aws handles everything (infrastructure, scaling, patching, backups, etc)
+  - you don't manage servers or infrastructure
+  - serverless: run code or services without managing any servers at all
+    - is a type of fully managed service, but not all fully managed services are serverless
+    - e.g. aws lambda, aws step functions, Amazon EventBridge, azure functions, google cloud functions

 - types of pricing in AWS
   - pay for compute time: EC2, Lambda, Fargate